CapsCode-Website/blogfiles/general/why-we-need-http-methods/index.md

 Some other notes on GET requests:

 GET requests can be cached
-GET requests remain in the browser history
+GET APIs are idempotent OR GET APIs should be idempotent GET requests remain in the browser history
 GET requests can be bookmarked
 GET requests should never be used when dealing with sensitive data